 The Canon as an Artifact

-The canon is an artifact of revelation, recognized through divine guidance, as seen in 2 Peter 3:16.
-This supports the Sola Scriptura meaning, not relying on the Catholic crucifix.
+The canon is a result of God’s revelation, recognized through His guidance.
+This supports the Sola Scriptura meaning.
+It doesn’t rely on the Catholic crucifix.
 James White ties this to The Great Heresies.

 Catholic Canon Challenges

-The Catholic Church defined the canon at Trent (1546), but earlier debates persisted, undermining tradition’s role over the Sola Scriptura meaning.
-James White notes this in relation to The Great Heresies.
+The Catholic Church set the canon at Trent in 1546.
+But debates lingered before that.
+This weakens their claim of tradition’s role over the Sola Scriptura meaning.
+James White notes this.
 How do you think the canon was formed?
 Comment!

 Why Catholic Authority Fails

-Catholic authority—Scripture, tradition, and the Magisterium, symbolized by the Catholic crucifix—often fails when tested against the Sola Scriptura meaning.
-In the Catholic vs Christian debate, historical responses to The Great Heresies show Scripture’s reliability, as James White argues.
+Catholic authority uses Scripture, tradition, and church leadership.
+It’s shown by the Catholic crucifix.
+But it fails against the Sola Scriptura meaning.
+History’s response to The Great Heresies proves Scripture’s strength.
+James White makes this case.

-The Magisterium claims to define Scripture, placing itself above the Sola Scriptura meaning.
-This led to errors like indulgences, contrasting with Scripture’s role in addressing The Great Heresies, as James White points out.
+The church leadership claims to define Scripture.
+It puts itself above the Sola Scriptura meaning.
+This caused errors like selling indulgences.
+James White points this out.

 Late Dogmas